R3ZV/maze-of-masters/README.md

 WebXR requires a secure connection — tunnel the local server with `ngrok http 8000` and open the provided `https://` URL on a device that supports vr, such as a vr headset or even your phone.

-# Demo playthrough
-A live demo of the gameplay can be downloaded <a href="https://we.tl/t-Xzkeb6SbaWwDFwAQ">here</a>.